 - The Ace: Max.
 He is better-looking than Walter, is richer, his life has not fallen to pieces (other than losing Anna) and has a nice job as a famous orchestra conductor.

 - The Alleged House: Buying, living in, and attempting to repair one of these is central to the plot.

-- Burger Fool: Walter catches a ride home with a pizza delivery guy dressed as a stereotypical Italian chef, driving a ludicrous Volkswagen Beetle completely covered in flashing lights and blaring a goofy song about pizza from external speakers.
+- Burger Fool: Walter catches a ride home with a pizza delivery guy dressed as a stereotypical Italian chef, driving a ludicrous Volkswagen Beetle completely covered in flashing lights and blaring a silly song about pizza (which was not created for the movie, but is in fact a real tune by children's musician Peter Alsop) from external speakers.

-- Con Man: The husband/wife team who stick Walter and Anna with the titular fixer-upper.
+- Con Man: Estelle and Carlos (the husband/wife team who stick Walter and Anna with the titular fixer-upper).

 - Drama Queen: Both Anna and Walter, when driven to a breaking point.
 Leads to a big zig-zag between Ham-to-Ham Combat and Snark-to-Snark Combat in this sequence.

 - Hair-Trigger Temper: The permit guy.
 What little we see of him suggests that he's a gigantic asshole.

 - Head-Turning Beauty: When Anna and Walter are having their big argument (see Drama Queen, above), she's wearing a very form-fitting red dress.
 The construction workers keep ogling her or trying to proposition!

 - I Lied: It's only after Anna's on the verge of breaking up with Walter for good that Max comes clean about what happened the night she spent at his loft.
 To that point, he'd been letting her think they'd slept together in a ploy to get back with her:"You slept in the bed, and I took the sofa.
 Sex would have been a miracle."